6 Monkeys Are Still on the Loose After Research Lab Escape in South Carolina

 People have been told to keep their doors and windows locked until the monkeys are located.

-Residents in one South Carolina town are on high alert after police announced the escape of 40 monkeys from a local research lab.
+In November 2024, South Carolina police alerted a small town that 43 monkeys had escaped from a local research lab.
 The primates were reportedly taking part in clinical trials related to the treatments of certain disorders.

-As such, law enforcement officials have advised locals to keep their homes secured and avoid interacting with the monkeys if they spot them around town.
+As such, law enforcement officials advised locals to keep their homes secured and avoid interacting with the monkeys if spotted.

 The lab responsible for the breach hasn't offered much information to local police regarding what type of tests the monkeys were involved in, adding an extra layer of mystery to the escape.